cnoder/unoserver-docker/README.md

 - A bash compliant command line

-- Docker installed and in your path
+- Docker & Docker composer installed and in your path

-### How to build

-        docker build .